mushrune/transistor-garden/README.md

 ### Cloud Architecture

 transistor.garden has a small footprint, and thus has limited cloud service needs.
 An [Azure Static Web Application](https://learn.microsoft.com/en-us/azure/static-web-apps/) is used to serve the website to clients as well as host the Azure Function backend.

-## Contributing

-Pull requests and issues are welcome.
-The source code for this application may only be used as a reference.